dataset-ninja/gc10-det/README.md

-# GC10-DET: Metallic surface defect detection
+# GC10-DET: Metallic Surface Defect Detection

 GC10-DET is a dataset for object detection tasks.